eclab/edisyn/README.md

 If you want to use Edisyn in combination with a DAW, see the manual's section on building a MIDI Loopback.

+#### USB connections to synthesizers

+Windows USB MIDI Java is very flaky, unlike MacOS or Linux.
+Many devices don't play nicely with it and may not work properly.
+If a device doesn't respond, try quitting Edisyn, disconnecting and reconnecting the USB cable, and trying again (no, really).
+In other cases, particularly with devices with non-class-compliant USB, you'll be out of luck (the Novation SL's USB may be a problem for example).
+Try MacOS, it's bulletproof!

 #### Casio CZ, Yamaha FB01 and SY22/35/TG33 editors on Windows

 These editors require an unusual quirk of MIDI sysex which is not properly supported by Java under Windows.
 I have failed to find a workaround for it, and so these editors may not work properly under Windows.
 Notably the CZ editor will definitely not work right.
 I'm sorry about that.